 - It helps the conditions of Sciatica pain and degenerative disc.

-- The organs in abdomen are toned.
-It improves the functions of Pancreas, adrenal gland, and liver.
+- The organs in the abdomen are toned.
+It improves the functions of the pancreas, adrenal gland, and liver.

 - It helps open the joints of the hip.